MechDevelopment/mrbeam-api/README.md

   .then(data => console.table(data));
 ```
 Body is an object with optional parameters:
->'complexity' - the complexity of the beam,

->'unitsCount' - number of elements, including material,
+>'complexity' - the complexity of the beam, 'unitsCount' - number of elements, including material, 'beamLength'.

->'beamLength' - beam length.

 | 'complexity'   | 'unitsCount' | features               |
 |----------------|--------------|------------------------|